-I was on CNBCs “Kudlow and Company” with Anne Stevens, Chief Operating Officer, The Americas, Executive Vice President, Ford Motor Company, and Kudlow asked if there ought to be mandates for ethanol.
+I was on CNBC’s “Kudlow and Company” with Anne Stevens, Chief Operating Officer, The Americas, Executive Vice President, Ford Motor Company, and Kudlow asked if there ought to be mandated for ethanol.
 I replied yes.
 After I got off the show, I realized that Kudlow meant for automobiles, but I meant for oil companies.

 You see, oil companies pretty much have a monopoly on where you get your gas.
 You hear this called “the infrastructure” when people are talking about changing over to an alternative fuel or hydrogen, the sticking point is “the infrastructure.”
 ADM, VeraSun, and Aventine, the top three producers of ethanol, can produce all the ethanol they want, but without corner gas stations that have E85 filling stations, “the infrastructure” isn’t there.

-There are two proven ways to reduce the use of imported oil; raise the price of gasoline per gallon and/or produce our own oil.
+There are two proven ways to reduce the use of imported oil; raise the price of gasoline per gallon and produce our own oil.

 President Bush: Keeping America competitive requires affordable energy.
 And here we have a serious problem: America is addicted to oil, which is often imported from unstable parts of the world.